nikshepsvn/ScatterFly/README.md

 2) Make ScatterFly Hook up to existing browser instance.
 3) Finish other common site randomizers.
 4) Reduce and replace dependencies as much as possible (urlroullete and other 3rd party sites)
+5) Click on all ads on any particular website to give more false leads

 ### Feel free to email me @ nikshepsvn@gmail.com if you have some feedback/suggestions!